 - 3.5.17.
 The Referee shall approve each subsequent day's match schedule before it is published. - 3.5.17.1.
 The next day's schedule should be published as early as possible on the preceding day (even if the identities of some of the players are not known at the time of initial publishing), but it should not be published until the order of play, and if appropriate, the court assignments are finalized.
-Record the time when the schedule for the next day is published.
+Record the time when the schedule for the next day is published and check that the publicly accessible published schedule is the same as that inputted into Tournament Planner. - 3.5.17.2.

-- 3.5.17.2.
 In developing the next day's schedule, solicit input from the relevant stakeholders (e.g. BWF/CC Events Officer, TV Coordinator, Tournament Director). - 3.5.17.3.
 Requests from TV around the order of play and court assignments should be accommodated, if possible, as long as it does not result in undue hardship to any player. - 3.5.17.4.
-Any player is entitled to a minimum of a 60-minute interval between matches (GCR, Regulation 11.3), except in Junior tournaments, Junior team tournaments, Para badminton tournaments, and qualifying rounds of other tournaments where a player is entitled to a minimum of a 30-minute minimum interval between two matches.
-The Referee shall, however, try to provide a longer interval between any two matches of a given player, and in particular between a player's matches in the same event. - 3.5.17.5.
+Any player is entitled to a minimum of a 60-minute interval between matches, or in exceptional circumstances, the Referee can reduce the interval to no less than 30 minutes between two matches (GCR, Regulation 11.3).
+In Junior tournaments, Junior team tournaments, Para badminton tournaments, and qualifying rounds of other tournaments the player is entitled to a minimum of a 30-minute minimum interval between two matches.
+The Referee shall, however, try to provide a longer interval between any two matches of a given player, and in particular between a player's matches in the same event.

+- 3.5.17.5.
 Ensure that opposing sides in a match do not have disproportionately different rest times since their previous round matches in that event. - 3.5.17.6.
-Where possible, consider having a variety of events scheduled in a given timeslot to maximize spectator interest and overall presentation.
+Where possible, consider having a variety of events scheduled in a given timeslot to maximize spectator interest and overall presentation. - 3.5.17.7.
+The Referee shall develop or check the next day's practice schedule as applicable and approve it before it is published.